galoishelley/focusdata_code/bower_components/datatables-plugins/README.md

 * Integration scripts
   * Twitter Bootstrap

-Each directory has an index.html file which is used to generate the plug-ins documentation on [DataTables.net](http://datatables.net/plug-ins) and describes how plug-ins can be used.
+Each directory has an index.php file which is used to generate the plug-ins documentation on [DataTables.net](http://datatables.net/plug-ins) and describes how plug-ins can be used.